Welcome to today's edition of the Rush 24-7 podcast.

 What's wrong with the folks in Arizona wanting to protect their border?

-In Arizona, there is some racial profiling criteria in order to enforce the law that it's against any sense of human rights, and of course it's provoking uh very disappointing uh things or very disappointing uh opinion in Mexico and around the world,
+In Arizona, there is some racial profiling criteria in order to enforce the law that it's against any sense of human rights and of course is provoking very disappointing things or very disappointing opinion in Mexico and around the world, even here in America, to introduce these kind of elements, especially racial profiling aspects that are attempting against what we consider human rights.

 We consider human rights the principle of discrimination against the values of this great nation.

-So blitzer says, so somebody outside your country wants to come into Mexico, can they just walk into your country?
+So Blitzer says, so somebody outside your country wants to come into Mexico, can they just walk into your country?

 Is this guy an idiot?